jbong2556/Server-Manager-Core/README.txt

-Welcome!

-This is Server Manager 3's git.
-Its sparkly!
+This is on Hiatus for a while.
+Will be back in the future.